kchapelier/three-geometry-to-obj/README.md

 ### Arguments

-* geometry : an instance of THREE.Geometry.
+* geometry : an instance of THREE.Geometry or THREE.BufferGeometry (non-indexed only currently).
 * options : an optional object.
-  * normalSource : Where to retrieve the normal values, either `face` or `vertex`, defaults to `vertex`
+  * normalSource : On THREE.Geometry, where to retrieve the normal values, either `face` or `vertex`, defaults to `vertex`

 ## Changelog

+### 0.1.0 (2015.11.03) :

+* Add support for non-indexed THREE.BufferGeometry.
+* Retrieve the name of the geometry in the comment string.

 ### 0.0.2 (2015.10.29) :